R-Owino/R-Owino/README.md

 ### 👩‍💻 This is Me :

-I am a Data Scientist.
+I am a Python Developer.

 - :telescope: I’m currently a software engineering trainee at ALX.